 Standard Contractual Clauses (SCCs)

 The European Commission’s Data Protection Standard Contractual Clauses remain lawful and enforceable.
 However, the court has insisted that Data Exporters (in the EU) and Data Importers (in foreign countries) must carry out more detailed checks to ensure that foreign laws and data governance rules are compatible with GDPR.
 Data Importers must inform Data Exporters if they are unable to comply with EU data protection law.
 Data Exporters must refuse to transfer personal data where specific personal data transfers are incompatible.
 EU Data Protection Authorities are also encouraged to intervene and review Standard Contractual Clauses and be prepared to withhold or withdraw authorisations for international personal data transfers.
+On 4 June 2021, the European Commission published its final updated Standard Contractual Clauses that comply with GDPR and the Schrems 2 case.

 Responses and Actions